unravellingtechnologies/kilt/docs/plugin-guide.md

 7. **Validation**: Always validate configuration and state in the `Validate()` method.

-8. **Documentation**: Document your plugin's configuration options and behavior.
+8. **Documentation**: Document your plugin's configuration options and behaviour.

 ## Testing